 Ingredients

-- 1 28-ounce can whole tomatoes San Marzano Style
+- 1 28 ounces canned whole tomatoes San Marzano Style (Note 1)

 - 2 teaspoons garlic infused olive oil